-For example, when your young children start cutting all those God awful snowflakes out of typing paper, you must not only vacuum up all those little pieces from under your table, you must admire them and you must tape them in your front window.
+For example, when your young children start cutting all those God-awful snowflakes out of typing paper, you must not only vacuum up all those little pieces from under your table, but you must also admire them and you must tape them in your front window.

 They will never notice.

 If you have cats, make sure they are indoor outdoor cats.

 That way they are not that thrilled about a tree standing in their living room.